 Every major insurer has an online quote tool that allows shoppers or customers to fill out a form to get a quote online.
 Often, these forms have fine-print disclaimers which explain that the quote may not be accurate and that actual rates may vary after underwriting review of your application.

-Speaking with an agent can be more time consuming than getting online quotes.
+But, speaking with an agent can be more time consuming than getting online quotes.
 Utilizing online quote tools allows consumers to narrow their choices and then have those conversations with agents from the right companies.

 We also looked at consumer data such as JD Power’s surveys which measured broad satisfaction in a number of areas ranging from price to customer service.